sts10/csafe/readme.markdown

 cargo run --release <wordlist-to-check.txt> <output.txt>
 ```

-### Why's it so slow?

-Yes, this is script is slow.
-Running the Agile word list (18k words) through it took my laptop about 26 hours.
-If you have speed improvements please submit an issue or pull request!

 ## Some initial findings

 At one time, 1Password used [this list of 18,328 words](https://github.com/agilebits/crackme/blob/master/doc/AgileWords.txt) to generate passphrases for users.
 The list is not compound safe, though this is NOT a security issue for 1Password, the UI of which prevents users from creating passphrases without punctuation between words.